Abia stood at the end of her street.

 Old Men swigged from flasks and played their hand at Truco.

-Women pegged hand washed clothes on rope made with bamboo, hung from window to window.
+Women pegged hand washed clothes on rope made with bamboo, hung from window to window and across each street.

 From up here, Abia could see everything.
-It was dusk but Merolas was alive in all manner of colour, and she did not want it to change.
+It was dusk but her hometown of Merolas was alive in all manner of colour, and she did not want it to change.

 © elenaxtina.com, 2015 in Skies over a Shanty Town